Asia Bond Monitor – September 2014

-The Asia Bond Monitor reviews recent developments in East Asian local currency bond markets along with outlook, risks, and policy challenges.
-This issue has a special chapter on bond financing for infrastructure.
+The Asia Bond Monitor reviews recent developments in East Asian local currency bond markets along with the outlook, risks, and policy options.
+This issue includes a special section on the internationalization of renminbi.

 - Global and Regional Market Developments